 There’s not one person who sets out to write a curriculum that lacks coherence and connectivity.
 Doing so would result in a lack of understanding, meaning and progression.
 Whether it’s for a publication or their school, everyone aspires to design a robust and well-connected curriculum framework.
-Without a coherent curriculum framework in place, we will isolate subjects, fail to develop concepts, forget to revisit skills and omit to plan for lessons that build on prior knowledge.
+Without a sequenced, coherent curriculum framework in place, we will over-isolate subjects, fail to develop concepts, forget to revisit skills and omit to plan for lessons that build on prior knowledge.

 The problem is that articulating the coherence of our curricula can be incredibly complex.
-Not only do we need to explain how national curriculum content is organised, but also how the necessary skills, knowledge and concepts are introduced, built on over time, revisited and assessed.
+Not only do we need to explain how national curriculum content is organised, but also how the necessary skills, knowledge and concepts are introduced, sequenced, built on over time, revisited and assessed.

 At Cornerstones, we identify four main areas of connectivity: big ideas, subject-to-subject links, pedagogical links and concept links.
-Click on the short clip below to see an example of how we’ve linked and built upon the big idea of ‘significance’ in history, across the year groups.

 The Cornerstones Curriculum is one of the UK’s leading primary curriculum companies, providing over 2000 schools with the tools, content, and expertise they needed to design their curriculum.
 If you want help developing your curriculum, then contact us to book a free online meeting with one of our team.

 Editor’s note: This post was originally published in October 2018 and has been updated to ensure accuracy and comprehensiveness.

 You can download your file by clicking the button below.Download file